SLdragon/wiki-teamsfx/How-to-configure-Tab-capability-within-your-Teams-app.md

           resourceId: ${{TAB_AZURE_STORAGE_RESOURCE_ID}}
     ```

-1. Run `Teams: Deploy to cloud` command in Visual Studio Code to deploy your Tab app code to Azure.
+1. Run `Teams: Deploy` command in Visual Studio Code to deploy your Tab app code to Azure.

 1. Open the `Run and Debug Activity Panel` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)`.
 Press F5 to preview your Teams app.